calebjacob/express-vue/README.md

 ## Testing

-The [Jest](https://facebook.github.io/jest/) testing framework is used to unit test all backend & frontend code.
 To learn more about testing conventions and methodologies, check out our [Testing Methodologies](docs/testing.md) documentation.

 ### Unit/Integration Tests

+The [Jest](https://facebook.github.io/jest/) testing framework is used to test all backend & frontend code.

 To run the backend and frontend test suite once: